SystemRDL/PeakRDL/README.md

 # PeakRDL

 PeakRDL is a free and open-source control & status register (CSR) toolchain.
-This projects provides a command-line tool that unifies many aspects of register automation centered around the SystemRDL register description language.
+This project provides a command-line tool that unifies many aspects of register automation centered around the SystemRDL register description language.

 ## Documentation